NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1a_selfpaced.md

    $ git log
    ```

-If you type "git log" you will show a log of the commits, or changes made to your repository.
+If you type "git log" you will show a log of all the commits, or changes made to your repository.

 11. [bash] Go back to the top-level directory:

    ```bash
    $ cd ..
    ```

-"cd" up a level.

 12. [bash] Create a blank Python script: